devangtomar/medium-podman/podman.md

 - **Rootless** — *Podman can be operated as root or as a non-root user.
 We can run Podman containers as non-root users while being compatible with container running.*
 - **Pods** — *The word Pods was coined by Kubernetes.
 Pods are groups of containers that run as close together as feasible.
 Podman includes this capability by default for running many containers concurrently.*

+**Architecture 🏛️:**

+**Many individuals still refer to a “container” as a “Docker container.”**

+This does not accurately represent the existing container ecosystem.
+Docker generates OCI container images that may be used with different runtimes. *Kubernetes is one such example, as is Podman.*

+As a result, the essential functionality of Podman and Docker overlaps.
+Both generate images that may be used to run containers by the other.
+On top of the basic containerization functionality, the two runtimes provide their own specializations.